carlosedp/ppc64le-bringup/k3s/Readme.md

 patch --ignore-whitespace << k3s-master.patch
 ```

-After this, run `./scripts/download && ./scripts/build && ./scripts/package-cli` on a `ppc64le` host and you will have the binaries at the `dist` dir.
+After this, run `mkdir -p build/data && ./scripts/download && go generate` on a `ppc64le` host, then build binary with `SKIP_VALIDATE=true make` and you will have the binaries at the `dist` dir.

 ## Misc